Box Hill, Victoria: Public transport

+The final station on the first section of the Suburban Rail Loop railway is under construction at Box Hill, providing direct rail services to Cheltenham.
+This interchange station will connect directly to the existing underground station with entrances on both sides of Whitehorse Road.
+It is scheduled to open in 2035.

 Education

-The suburb of Box Hill has several schools, including Box Hill High School, Box Hill Senior Secondary College, Our Lady of Sion College, St. Francis Xavier's Catholic Primary School.
-For mature students, Box Hill Institute of TAFE and St Leo International College provide further education.
+The suburb of Box Hill is served by several schools, including Box Hill High School, Box Hill Senior Secondary College, Our Lady of Sion College, Berengarra School and St. Francis Xavier's Catholic Primary School.
+For mature students, Box Hill Institute provides further education.
 There are two kindergartens in the area; St Peter's Anglican Kindergarten and Goodstart Early Learning Box Hill.

 Schools in neighbouring suburbs include Koonung Secondary College, Kingswood College and Roberts McCubbin Primary School.

-Sport
+Sports and recreation

 The Box Hill Hawks are a local Australian rules football club, playing in the Victorian Football League and are based at the Box Hill City Oval.
 This team was formerly known as the Mustangs, named for the city's mascot, the White Horse.
 They are currently affiliated with the Hawthorn Hawks.

 Another football team, The Whitehorse Pioneers, competes in the Eastern Football League.

 Box Hill United Soccer Club currently competes in the National Premier Leagues Victoria 2.

 Box Hill Athletic Club, founded in 1932, survived through the war years and became notably prominent after the 1956 Olympic Games, held in Melbourne.
 The club's original training ground was at Surrey Park, Elgar Road South, an area provided by the Box Hill Council.

 After several years of filling in and grading, the area known as Hagenauer's Park was made available for athletics.

 Box Hill has an 18-hole golf course, located at 202 Station Street.
 The club offers junior development programs.

 In basketball, the Whitehorse Mustangs Basketball Association represents the Box Hill suburbs in domestic junior competitions of basketball.
 The club fields junior teams each Saturday in the Eastern District Junior Basketball Association (EDJBA), with home games played at the basketball stadium of Box Hill High School.
 It also runs weekly social competitions for both men and women and fields a championship men's team in the Melbourne Metropolitan Basketball League (MMBL).

 The Box Hill Action Indoor Sports Centre also provides residents with dedicated facilities for indoor soccer, cricket and netball.

 Aqualink Box Hill (formerly Whitehorse Aquatic and Leisure Centre), run by Whitehorse Council, provides residents with an indoor and outdoor pool, basketball courts, a gym, squash and tennis courts.
 The swim club, Surrey Park, swim at Aqualink Box Hill.
 The club uses the facilities of Aqualink.
 The surrounding parklands include (aside from a large lake, now filled with water, but once used as a quarry) a baseball diamond, a football oval and cricket pitches.

 Box Hill Rugby Club play at RHL Sparks Reserve in the Dewar Shield competition.